Assessment Jumped After Renovation? How to Appeal a Post-Improvement Assessment

 Frequently Asked Questions

 Home renovations trigger reassessment in most states, and assessors frequently add more value than the renovation actually creates.
-A $40,000 kitchen remodel does not add $40,000 in market value, and it certainly does not add $60,000.
-Appeal by showing what renovated homes actually sell for compared to un-renovated ones.
+Appeal by showing evidence that the assessment exceeds the home's market value after the improvements.

 Why Assessors Overvalue Renovations?